karboosx/procer/readme.md

 ```

 ### Usage with custom functions
-In order to use custom functions in Karboosx\Procer, you need to create a class that implements the `FunctionProviderInterface` interface and pass an instance of this class to the `Karboosx\Procer` constructor.
+In order to use custom functions in Procer, you need to create a class that implements the `FunctionProviderInterface` interface and pass an instance of this class to the `Karboosx\Procer` constructor.

 ```php
 use Karboosx\Procer;